District II Venture Fund

 This initiative is a complement to, not a duplication of, the funds that are directed toward priorities designated by the District II Cabinet.

 Grants of $500 - $3,500 are available through the Venture Fund.
 Grant applications are reviewed bi-annually.
 Application deadlines are in the fall and in the spring.
+Applications will be accepted Feb.
+8–March 30, 2023.
+Recipients will be notified by late April.
+Submit your proposal online.

-Criteria That Succesful Applications Meet
+Criteria That Successful Applications Meet

 All applications will be given thorough consideration by the District II Venture Fund committee.